felixbuenemann/vblob/README.md

 Drivers are assumed to live under `./drivers/<type>` -- currently only `fs` and `s3` driver types are included.

-The FS driver stores all blobs in directories and files under a "root" location in the local file system.
+The FS driver stores all blobs in directories and files under a "root" location in either a local file system or a network file system.
 The default location if this value is unspecified is `./fs_root`

 The S3 driver requires a valid key and secret from your Amazon S3 storage account.
 All operations are simply passed through the gateway and handled by S3.